Dynamic Programming Common Patterns and Code Template

 };

-This is usually the final optimization step for dynamic programming problems.
-If we find that each state transition only requires a part of the DP table, we can try to reduce the size of the DP table and only record necessary data, thereby reducing the space complexity.
+This is usually the final step of optimization in dynamic programming problems.
+If we find that each state transition only requires a part of the DP table, we can attempt to reduce the size of the DP table, recording only the necessary data, thereby reducing the space complexity.

-to 2, which means the space complexity is reduced by an order of magnitude.
-I will further explain this technique of compressing space complexity in the following article Dimensionality Reduction for Dynamic Programming.
-Generally, this is used to compress a two-dimensional DP table into one dimension, reducing the space complexity from O(n^2) to O(n).
+to 2, thus decreasing the space complexity by an order of magnitude.
+I will further explain this technique for compressing space complexity in the article Dimensionality Reduction in Dynamic Programming.
+Generally, it is used to compress a two-dimensional DP table into a one-dimensional one, reducing the space complexity from O(n^2) to O(n).

-Some might ask, what about the other important feature of dynamic programming, "optimal substructure"?
-This will be covered next.
-The Fibonacci sequence example is not strictly a dynamic programming problem because it does not involve finding the maximum or minimum value.
-The purpose of the example was to illustrate the method of eliminating overlapping subproblems and to demonstrate the process of refining solutions to obtain the optimal one.
-Now, let's look at the second example, the coin change problem.
+Some may ask why the other important characteristic of dynamic programming, "optimal substructure," is not discussed.
+It will be addressed later.
+Strictly speaking, the Fibonacci sequence example does not count as dynamic programming because it does not involve finding an optimal value.
+The purpose was to illustrate the method of eliminating overlapping subproblems and demonstrate the process of refining to an optimal solution.
+Next, let's look at the second example, the Coin Change Problem.

-, the task is to find the minimum number of coins needed to make up that amount.
-If it is not possible to make up the amount, the algorithm should return -1.
+, determine the minimum number of coins needed to make up that amount.
+If it's not possible to make up that amount, the algorithm returns -1.
 The function signature of the algorithm is as follows:

 // `coins` contains the denominations of available coins, and `amount` is the target amount